CompanyMood/api-documentation/source/includes/_suggestions.md

 content          | required | The suggestion content. feeling          | required | Feeling of the suggestion can be ("sad", "unhappy", "ok", "satisfied", "happy"). custom_tag_id    | required | ID of the custom tag for the suggestion. not_anonymous    | optional | Create not anonymous suggestion.
-True or false.
-False if not given.
+True or false. `false` by default if not given.
+Always `true` if company is setup to not allow anonymous suggestions.

 ### Response Attributes